HanineAiss/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20 removes all letters c and C from input.
 Task 21 reverse its input.
 Task 22 displays all users and their home directories, sorted by users.
+Task 23 finds all empty files and directories in the current directory and all sub-directories.